trams242/sshupdate/README.md

 After you've installed a master server.
 Each client where you install sshupdate will be controlled by your self-assigned master.
 The master will communicate via SSH by using keys and pre-configured commands. sshupdate is locked down in such a way that the master can only do a specific set of commands on each client, nothing else.

-Let's say you want to patch a server:
+Let's say you want to patch a server:<br>
- Command: sshupdate patch myspecialserver
+ Command: sshupdate patch myspecialserver<br>

  What happens?
   1. sshupdate opens a connection to myspecialserver via SSH using its keys
   2. sshupdate issues the pre-configured command 'patch' on myspecialserver